murphyk/iclr25/_posts/2025-04-28-distill-example.md

 So far we mainly cover the deterministic sampler of diffusion models or flow matching.
 An alternative is to use stochastic samplers such as the DDPM sampler <d-cite key="ho2020denoising"></d-cite>.
 The key is to realize that, the effect of a small step of DDIM update can be canceled out by a small step of forward diffusion update in distribution.
 To see why it is true, let's take a look at a 2D example.
 Starting from the same mixture of Gaussians distribution, we either apply a reverse DDIM update, or a diffusion update:
 {% include figure.html path="assets/img/2025-04-28-distill-example/particle_movement.gif" class="img-fluid" %}
 For each individual sample, the two updates are very different.
 The reverse DDIM update consistently drags every sample away from the modes of the distribution, while the diffusion update is purely random.
-However, aggregating all samples together, the distributions after the updates are the same.
-Therefore, running the DDIM update will get canceled out by the diffusion update.
-That means we can run DDIM update with a large step then followed by a renoising step, which matches the effect of running DDIM update with a smaller step.
+However, aggregating all samples together, the distributions after the updates are the same, thereby validating our claim.
+That means we can run DDIM update with a large step then followed by a "renoising" step, which matches the effect of running DDIM update with a smaller step.

 <!-- If we flip the sign of the drift update and add another diffusion update: $${\bf z}_{t+\Delta t} = {\bf z}_t + s \nabla_{\bf z} \log p_t({\bf z}) + \sqrt{2s}{\bf e}$$, the effect of the two updates gets canceled out, so that the distribution remains unchanged.
 The DDPM sampler or its variants essentially add certain amount of these two updates on top of the DDIM sampler at every time step.
 The benefit is that if the model prediction is not perfectly accurate, the diffusion update helps correct the error. -->
 <!-- The formal proof requires some manipulation of Fokker-Planck equation <d-cite key="song2020score"></d-cite>.  -->